eckozero/LiveSplit.RedFactionArmageddon/README.md

 Configure
 ---------
 If you want real time you can leave the splits running as "Real Time".
-If you want this to remove load times, right-click your LiveSplit instance and choose "Compare Against --> Game Time"
+If you want to remove load times, right-click your LiveSplit instance and choose "Compare Against --> Game Time"

 #### Auto Split
-The default settings are to automatically start and end the splits (the first and last splits).
+The default settings are to automatically start and end the splits, but not reset (splits need to be manually reset when restarting).

 Change Log
 ----------